py-mine/mcproto/docs/contributing/making-a-pr.md

 # Pull Requests

 Welcome!
-If you're interested in contributing to mcproto, you've come to the right place. mcproto is an open-source project, and we welcome contributions from anyone eager to help out.
+If you're interested in contributing to mcproto, you've come to the right place.
+Mcproto is an open-source project, and we welcome contributions from anyone eager to help out.

 To contribute, you can create a [pull request](https://docs.github.com/en/pull-requests) on our GitHub repository.